 Z-EAR – Zebrafish as a screening tool for regenerative therapies in hearing loss

-Hearing loss is prevalent sensory disorder that does not have treatment.
+Hearing loss is a prevalent sensory disorder that has no treatment.
 In adult mammals, auditory hair cells death due to medications, aging, and noise exposure is irreversible and can lead to deafness.
-In contrast, nonmammalian animals such as zebrafish are able to spontaneously regenerate their hair cells and to recover hearing after an injury.
+In contrast, nonmammalian animals such as zebrafish are able to spontaneously regenerate their hair cells and recover hearing after an injury.

-To do this, in collaboration with Dr. Farida Djouad and Dr. Dora Sapede (Institute for Regenerative Medicine and Biotherapy) and AZELEAD, a start-up company specialized in Zebrafish drug screening, we develop a zebrafish model of auditory hair cells depletion.
+To do this, in collaboration with Dr. Farida Djouad and Dr. Dora Sapede (Institute for Regenerative Medicine and Biotherapy) and AZELEAD, a start-up company specialized in Zebrafish drug screening, we are developping a zebrafish model of auditory hair cell depletion.

-Importantly, we will take advantage of this model in which hair cells regeneration can be easily assessed to design a high throughput screening test that will identify molecules of interest for the development of novel therapeutic strategies against human hearing loss.
-This model will allow us to determine quickly and efficiently the effect of new drug candidates implicate in hair cell regeneration.
+Importantly, we will take advantage of this model in which hair cell regeneration can be easily assessed to design a high throughput screening test that will identify molecules of interest for the development of novel therapeutic strategies against human hearing loss.
+This model will allow us to determine quickly and efficiently the effect of new drug candidates implicated in hair cell regeneration.